byron-013/stock.analyzer_multivariate_regression/README.md

 # stock.analyzer_multivariate_regression

+# About the Project - What it does.
-This python program analyzes and helps interperet economic/financial data in order to indentify trends, forecast prices, etc.
+This project consists of a python program that analyzes and helps interperet economic/financial data in order to indentify trends, forecast prices, etc.

 Several economic indicators (risk free rates, unemployment rates, etc) are provided in economic_data.csv so that the conditions of the economy can be taken into account when looking at company financials.